Lommix/godot.nvim/README.md

 works with godot 3 and 4.

 # Plans
-Features comming soon:
-- new command! run-to-cursor in debug mode
+- run-to-cursor in debug mode
-- pre-build configs for treesitter, lsp and external-editor support scripts.
+- pre-build configs for treesitter, lsp and external-editor shell scripts.
 - might work with mono version.
 I think its the same cli. (currenlty checks for ".gd" file)

 This is my first nvim plugin, any help offered is appreciated.